BF-FrontEnd-class-2025/group-2-hyf/planning/development-strategy.md

 ### Navigation bar

-This feature  on a branch navigation-bar.
+This feature  on a branch `navigation-bar`.

 #### HTML